joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-native-json-functionality/index.md

 However, most built-in ActionScript classes don't define `toJSON()`.
 The Object class does not define `toJSON` in its default prototype or declare it as a class member.
 Only a handful of native classes define the method as a prototype function.
-Thus, in most classes you can’t override `toJSON()` in the traditional sense.
+Thus, in most classes you can't override `toJSON()` in the traditional sense.

-Native classes that don’t define `toJSON()` are serialized to JSON by the internal JSON implementation.
+Native classes that don't define `toJSON()` are serialized to JSON by the internal JSON implementation.
 Avoid replacing this built-in functionality if possible.
 If you define a `toJSON()` member, the JSON class uses your logic instead of its own functionality.